rerun-io/rerun/docs/content/reference/types/datatypes.md

 * [`MeshProperties`](datatypes/mesh_properties.md): Optional triangle indices for a mesh.
 * [`Quaternion`](datatypes/quaternion.md): A Quaternion represented by 4 real numbers.
 * [`Range1D`](datatypes/range1d.md): A 1D range, specifying a lower and upper bound.
+* [`Range2D`](datatypes/range2d.md): An Axis-Aligned Bounding Box in 2D space, implemented as the minimum and maximum corners.
 * [`Rgba32`](datatypes/rgba32.md): An RGBA color with unmultiplied/separate alpha, in sRGB gamma space with linear alpha.
 * [`Rotation3D`](datatypes/rotation3d.md): A 3D rotation.
 * [`RotationAxisAngle`](datatypes/rotation_axis_angle.md): 3D rotation represented by a rotation around a given axis.